 Cohesive Color and Texture Across the Home

 To achieve a cohesive look, choose a unifying color palette and texture story that travels consistently from room to room.
 You’ll anchor the scheme with a few shared neutrals and repeat a key accent color in small doses.
-Use texture to add depth: woven throws, linen bed linen, soft cottons, and matte-wall finishes.
+Use texture to add depth.
+Woven throws, linen bed linen, soft cottons, and matte-wall finishes.
+It’s like finding the perfect rhythm for your favorite song.
 Tie spaces together with wall decor that mirrors motifs and tones from the bedroom to adjoining areas.
 Keep patterns minimal and scale varied to avoid clash.
 In every room, guarantee textiles and accents feel deliberate, inviting, and flexible for guest comfort.

 Quick Room Refreshes to Keep the Guest Space Current

-Even small updates can keep a guest room feeling fresh without a full redo.
+Okay, even small updates can keep a guest room feeling fresh without a full redo.
 You can refresh the space with quick, purposeful tweaks that respect guest privacy and adapt to seasonal decor.
 Focus on small, high-impact changes that don’t require major disruption.
+We’re talking about minor adjustments, not a full engine overhaul.

 - Swap pillow covers and throws to signal seasonality